-Other ways of importing the data include Location Spreadsheet Import and manual entry.
+Other ways of importing the data include Location Spreadsheet Import and manual entry directly within the User Interface U/I.

-Understanding Data Uncertainties and Performing DataQuality Checks
+Understanding Data Uncertainties and Performing Data Quality Checks

 Data uncertainties stem from missing, unknown and imperfect exposure data.
 Some common areas of uncertainties include geographic location, valuation of the risk and the vulnerability of the replacement value and the categorization of the risks with regard to vulnerability.